Austin Smotherman betting profile: Sony Open in Hawaii - PGA TOUR

 Smotherman's recent performances

-- Smotherman has finished in the top five twice and in the top 10 three times over his last ten appearances.
+- Smotherman has finished in the top 20 four times over his last ten appearances.

 - He had his best finish at the Memorial Health Championship presented by LRS, where he finished first with a score of 25-under.